International Violin Competition of Indianapolis: Juried Exhibition of Student Art (JESA)

 The Juried Exhibition of Student Art (JESA) is one of the most far-reaching multi-disciplinary art projects for grades one through twelve in the state of Indiana.
-Held in conjunction with the Quadrennial International Violin Competition of Indianapolis, the 2018 JESA involved over 26,600 school children and 169 art teachers throughout the state.
+Held in conjunction with the Quadrennial International Violin Competition of Indianapolis, the 2022 JESA involved over 21,000 school children and 151 art teachers across 57 counties across the state.
 JESA is one of the few programs that awards a cash prize to each school or sponsoring organization of the Grand Award Winners as well as to the students.
-The IVCI awarded $10,000 in prizes to outstanding artists and their schools or sponsoring organizations in 2018.
+The IVCI awarded $18,000 in prizes to outstanding artists and their schools or sponsoring organizations in 2022.

 The program was designed to affirm the highest standards of visual arts; to encourage the pursuit of visual arts as a career; to help integrate the disciplines of the performing and the visual arts; to increase community support for the arts; and to heighten student awareness of the IVCI and its cultural importance to the entire state.

+New for 2026, JESA will be expanded and held in the state of Ohio for the very first time.
+Rules and regulations for both states will be posted when available so check this site for the latest information.